xyonox/file-organizer/README.md

   are not scanned recursively.
 - Files with unsupported extensions are not moved.
 - Errors while creating folders or moving files are not reported in detail.

+## Next steps

+- Add support for choosing the source directory.